 Announcing IEP and Rotary International peace partnership

-Rotary has entered a new partnership with the Institute for Economics and Peace (IEP) to enhance its peace and conflict resolution efforts with data-driven methodologies and tools; as it honors six ‘Champions of Peace.’
+Rotary has entered a new partnership with the Institute for Economics and Peace (IEP) to enhance its peace and conflict resolution efforts with data-driven methodologies and tools.

 “Peace is much more than the mere absence of violence,” said Rotary President Ian H.S.
 Riseley.
 “The IEP has helped shift the world’s conversation about peace to a positive, achievable and tangible measure of human wellbeing and progress.
 Our partnership will foster community-based projects in peace and conflict resolution that are both practical and impactful.”